-In 2007, CRCOG partnered with adjacent Regional Planning Agencies to develop the Locally Coordinated Public Transit Human Service Transportation Plan (LOCHSTP) for the Hartford Urbanized Area.
+In 2007, CRCOG partnered with adjacent Regional Planning Agencies to develop the Locally Coordinated Public Transit Human Services Transportation Plan (LOCHSTP) for the Hartford Urbanized Area.
 This document was part of the Connecticut Department of Transportation’s (CTDOT) larger LOCHSTP for the State of Connecticut.
 LOCHSTP identified gaps in services and recommended strategies to improve access to transportation services for elderly, low-income, and disability populations.
-This Plan was updated in 2009.
+This Plan was updated in 2009 and in 2021.

 Section 5310 is a federal grant program that provides funding for projects that aim to enhance transportation for seniors and individuals with disabilities.
 Every year, CRCOG works in collaboration with CTDOT to select projects for 5310 funding through a competitive application process that is open to nonprofit organizations, government authorities, and public transportation providers.
 These projects must aim to solve gaps in service that have been identified as part of LOCHSTP.